cipto-hd/lumen-notifications/README.md

 ## Installation ##

-To install the packge, run below command in terminal:
+To install the packge, we can run below command in terminal:

 	composer require ciptohadi-web-id/lumen-notifications

-After that, register the package in the section "Register Service Providers" in `bootstrap/app.php`
+After that, we should register the package in the section "Register Service Providers" in `bootstrap/app.php`

 	$app->register(\ciptohadi\LumenNotifications\LumenNotificationsServiceProvider::class);

 ## Usage

-After registering the Service Provider, we'll have access to three new artisan commands, as shown below:
+After registering the Service Provider, we will have access to three new artisan commands, as shown below:

-To create a new notification, you can run below command:
+To create a new notification, we run below command:

 	php artisan make:notification [notification-name]

-To create database migration for notifications, you can run below command
+To create database migration for notifications, we run below command

 	php artisan notifications:table

-To use the views from Laravel Notifications, you can run below command:
+To use the views from Laravel Notifications, we run below command:

 	php artisan lumen-notifications:publish

-### To more information how to use Notifications: [Laravel Notifications](https://laravel.com/docs/5.5/notifications) ###
+### More information on how to use Laravel Notifications, we can consult wonderful Laravel documentation: [Laravel Notifications](https://laravel.com/docs/notifications) ###

 ## Changelog